lucajung/SignDetector/README.md

 # SignDetector
 SignDetector is a application that learns to understand your drawings.
-For example it can detect character, digits or even drawings.<br>
+For example it can detect characters, digits or even drawings.<br>
 <img src="/images/SignDetector.png" width="300">

 How does it work?